juliojimenez/hypermedia.systems/README.md

 python3 app.py
 ```

 Each example runs on a different port.
-Run multiple examples simultaneously and compare them in the browser.
+Run multiple examples simultaneously and compare them in the browser!

 Explore the all the examples by using the links below.